axaptional/electron-ipc/README.md

 `any-promise` is automatically installed since it is a dependency of this package.

+Also note that some Promise libraries like `bluebird` require you to enable cancellation before you can use it.

 #### Observables

 _The extension package for Observable support is not available yet._